CONDUITS Online Quick Reference

 Available billing history begins with the first CONDUITS Online billing report processed for the first billing cycle of Fiscal Year 2006, which includes charges from August 23 through September 22, 2005.
 Billing reports earlier than that are not available in CONDUITS Online.
 You will be able to view previous billing reports for each billing cycle since this time.

-All services remain active in a subscriber's name until the department notifies NUIT that the services should be cancelled or reassigned to someone else.
+All services remain active in a subscriber's name until the department notifies Northwestern IT that the services should be cancelled or reassigned to someone else.
 Authorization codes are not turned off automatically.
-Work Order contacts must contact NUIT User Services at it-services@northwestern.edu to request any cancellation or reassignment of service.
+Work order contacts must contact the Northwestern IT Support Center to request any cancellation or reassignment of service.

-New contacts are added to CONDUITS Online by NUIT Billing, whose staff works with departments to determine what kinds of functions a new contact should have within the system.
+New contacts are added to CONDUITS Online by Northwestern IT Billing, whose staff works with departments to determine what kinds of functions a new contact should have within the system.

-Talk to your dean, department chair or department administrator and ask them to contact NUIT Billing about adding you as a contact for your department.
+Talk to your dean, department chair or department administrator and ask them to contact Northwestern IT Billing about adding you as a contact for your department.

-The CONDUITS contact list that you see when you access CONDUITS Online is updated dynamically.
-As new contacts are added to CONDUITS the list is automatically updated.
+The CONDUITS contact list that you see when you access CONDUITS Online is updated nightly.
+As new contacts are added to CONDUITS the list is automatically updated overnight.

 Why does a tax column appear on the Standard Reports in CONDUITS Online when the University is tax-exempt?